wmd3i/CCDO-RL/README.md

 Modify `evaluate` in main_ccdo_frame.yaml as `eval_other_with_ccdo_adver.yaml` firstly.
 In `eval_other_with_ccdo_adver.yaml`, set `evaluate_adv_dir` to the ccdo logdir path, and `eval_rl_prog` to `true`.
-Set 'rl_prog_dir' and 'rl_prog_pth' to trained protagonist dir and ckpt
+Set 'rl_prog_dir' and 'rl_prog_pth' to trained protagonist dir and ckpt.

-Then run the commend:
+Then run the command:
 ```bash
 python run_ccdoadv_eval.py
 ```